-Old Laws About Christmas in the Philippines
+Old Laws on Christmas in the Philippines

 But just so you are aware, during the Japanese occupation of the Philippines, there is an Executive Order issued by the President, under the authority conferred by “the Commander-in-Chief of the Imperial Japanese Forces in the Philippines…” to observe Christmas Day, which is the 25th day of December, as a national holiday.

 There is also an old and repealed law, Republic Act No. 946 dated 20 June 1953, which outlawed working on Christmas day and New Year’s Day.
 Back then, it was illegal and criminal (subject to certain exceptions) to work during our most favorite holidays, and employers who violate this law are slapped with either a fine or imprisonment, or both.

 The Philippine Labor Code and Christmas

 Republic Act No. 946 was eventually repealed by the Presidential Decree No. 442 in 1974, as amended, which we now know as the Labor Code of the Philippines.
 Christmas Day (and other holidays) were lumped together into the term “holiday”, and employees became entitled to compensation, which we now know as “holiday pay”.
 However, the Labor Code did not actually use the term “Christmas Day”.
 Instead, the Labor Code defined the term “holiday” to include “the twenty-fifth and thirtieth of December”.

 The 13th Month Pay Law, the Administrative Code of the Philippines and other Laws on Christmas